 A good knowledge base makes sure your customers know how to use your product so that they get the maximum value possible.
 This reduces the risk of churn, and drastically improves customer retention.

 At the end of the day, even though gaining new customers is a sign of a growing business, losing customers is too expensive.
 And retaining your customers is cheaper than acquiring new ones.

 Your current customers can increase your overall profits, as they’re more likely to buy from you than new prospects.
-To make that happens, you can employ the above 5 customer retention management strategies and invest in a CRM to better organize your relationship.
+To make sure that happens, you can employ these customer retention management strategies and invest in a CRM to better organize your relationship.